hmc-cs111-spring2016/project-notebook/Entry 2 -- April 10.md

 you need to make, what implementation issue are you trying to solve, or how are you evaluating your design and implementation?**

+I think the most pressing issue for the project is getting the parser completed and working on the intermediate representation.
+I need to start making some specific design choices that I haven't really considered for the intermediate representation, which I will detail below.

 **What questions do you have for your critique partners?
 How can they best help you?**

+I'm thinking about the intermediate representation, but I'm struggling with a few ideas.
+It would be great to hear your thoughts on what approach I should take.
+Prof. Ben suggested that each editted effect be its own method/class (not sure which to one Prof Ben actually suggested/ which one I should do, some feedback here would be helpful too) that would be called by the logic / semantics based off of what command was parsed.
+So for instance: if '+ volume 20' was called, it would be directed to some volume method that would take in an integer that would ultimately change the volume of the sound file.
+Are there any other intermediate representations you might find better?
+I know Milo suggested also incorporating the array of different sound files in the intermediate representation, but I'm still a bit unclear on how exactly that would work.
+Would I have to rework the intermediate representation?
+It just seems a bit overwhelming, though I'll probably talk to Prof Ben about it this week.

 **How much time did you spend on the project this week?
 If you're working in a team, how did you share the labor?**

+I worked a total of 8 hours (including studio time) redesigning / planning around a REPL interface, looking into additional libraries I might need for a REPL interface, and developing the prototype that uses pydub and pyparsing as well as developing the actual parser.
+The parser still needs additional work.